 We encourage nonprofits to speak with their CPA for an interpretation of Form 990 and how state requirements apply to their situation.

 All organizations, whether public charities, private foundations, or another type of exempt organization, can view where their organization is registered at any time.
 Simply login and click on License Manager.
 From there, you can view and download a PDF report of your statuses.
-Alternatively, you can use the Colleagues section to invite any CPAs, tax preparers, or other individuals requiring the information at no additional cost.
+Alternatively, you can use the Individuals section to invite any CPAs, tax preparers, or other individuals requiring the information at no additional cost.